raziel-carvajal/emergent_overlays/README.md

 - 4 Protocols fully implemented.
 - 1 Protocol partially implemented.
 It depends on a dynamic range antenna and we don't have that model in OMNET.
-- Using simple antenna model.
+- Using a simple antenna model.
 The collision model is too simple (there is collision if two nodes in range are sending at the same time).
+In addition, it is an isotropic antenna ([isotropic radiator](https://en.wikipedia.org/wiki/Isotropic_radiator)) (a.k.a ideal) that despite of being used in almost any simulation is not realistic.
 - Generating topologies based on an expected density.
 - So far, a single __INPUT PARAMETER__: the density.
 - Many output parameters.
 See [Parameters and metrics](doc/parameters and metrics.md)